Monday, April 20, 2020

 One of the reasons, one needs to stick to what people openly proclaim about themselves is that, without that grounding, it is all too easy to fall prey to conspiracy theories that say more about you than your opponent.
 Nancy Maclean is the perfect example of this.
 Her search for a secret agenda makes her incapable of engaging with the thought of the late James Buchanan specifically or of Public Choice in general.
 Instead, she falls prey to conspiratorial thinking that sounds delusional to anyone not already convinced in the existence of a Koch Brothers plot to take over the world.

 This is not a unique problem for people on the left.
 Consider the state of conservative discourse on Marxism.
 In the case of Marxism, we are dealing with a concept that continues to attract open self-proclaimed, followers.
 Furthermore, Marxism, by its very nature, is a conspiracy.
-More so than any other political ideology, Marxism is not simply a set of beliefs but a methodology for seizing power by any means.
+More so than any other political ideology, Marxism is not simply a set of beliefs but a methodology for seizing power.
 Furthermore, Marxists pursue the dishonest strategy of framing their position in terms of their noble intentions as opposed to what they may have to do to bring about those ends.
 Despite all this being true, it is usually counter-productive to accuse people of being part of a Marxist conspiracy.
 (For one thing, not all Marxists are conspirators; many are not even political.)
 Such anti-Marxist thinking will usually backfire on the accusor, trapping them in paranoid delusions.
 Personally, I think Jordan Peterson is great until he starts talking about Cultural Marxism and equating it with post-modernism.
 The moment he does this, he stops engaging living people but his own fears.
 He should stick to Jungian literary analysis and preaching personal responsibility.

 I would like to suggest a means to rescue neoliberalism from being a generic conspiratorial term of abuse for those not sufficiently on the hard left.
-We can us neoliberalism to refer to the political consensus that arose in the 1970s in England and the United States that combined a pro-business skepticism in regards to heavy welfare spending with a warfare mentality abroad and at home.
+We can use neoliberalism to refer to the political consensus that arose in the 1970s in England and the United States that combined a pro-business skepticism in regards to heavy welfare spending with a warfare mentality abroad and at home.
 Underlying this was a cultural Christianity even as the shifts in society made openly theocratic politics implausible.

 The key thinker here was William F. Buckley, the founder of National Review, who fashioned late 20th-century conservatism as an alliance between social-conservatives, neoconservatives and limited government free-marketers.
 Getting such different groups to cooperate was possible because all three groups had a perceived common enemy in the 1960s liberal, who wished to use an expansive state to overthrow traditional values and undermine the United States military in order to allow the Soviet Union to win the Cold War.
 It was this brand of conservativism that defeated the post-war liberal consensus and fashioned a neoliberal consensus in its place.